Azure/Mission-Critical-Online/docs/reference-implementation/AppDesign-SLO-Availability.md

 An **SLA** describes a contractual commitment for application availability and as the purpose of Azure Mission-Critical is not to define contractual agreements, we prefer an availability target in the form of **SLO**.
 This is a percentage figure which represents the amount of time in a month when the application is *available*.

-**Availability** for Azure Mission-Critical means that end users are able to perform game operations using the website.
+**Availability** for Azure Mission-Critical means that end users are able to perform data operations using the website.
 These operations include:

 1. Enter the home page.
-1. Sign in with provided credentials.
+1. Access a dataset from the database.
-1. Access their profile.
+1. View item details.
-1. Play a game against AI.
+1. Interact with an item (post comments, ratings).
-1. See the leaderboard.
+1. See the posted content.

 An SLO of 99.95% equates to an accepted downtime of **5 minutes per week** or **21.6 minutes per month** (This does not mean that an outage will necessarily happen, but if it did, this is the target outage duration which should be expected).